lastminutedotcom/coding-empty-template/README.md

 Let's assume we are working on a library to be reused in other projects.

 ## 1. Shorten a URL with a custom keyword
-The first feature that our product experts think we need it the generation of a short URL where the user can actually choose the "name" for his shortened URL, giving a specific "keyword" as input.
+The first feature that our product experts think we need is the generation of a short URL where the user shorten a URL choosing a specific "keyword" to bind to the URL.
 We want the user to give in input:
-- a URL
+- the URL he wants to shorten
 - a custom keyword

 And we want the system to give back to the user his short URL.
-The base URL for short urls will be http://short.com.
+The base URL for short urls will always be http://short.com.

 Here is some example:
 * example 1